bheimbu/annoSnake/docs/source/databases.rst

 In general
 ^^^^^^^^^^

-Databases are downloaded automatically.
+Databases are downloaded automatically (annoSnake always uses the latest available database versions if possible).
 However, you can use your own protein databases, which must be saved in the correct format (see below).
+Check out `./rules/setup_databases.smk` for how annoSnake sets up databases.
 The file :file:`.setup_done` in each database subdirectory is necessary to run the workflow correctly.
-So if you want to use your own databases, make sure that there is one in the respective subdirectories (``touch .setup_done``)
+So if you want to use your own databases, make sure that there is one in the respective subdirectories (``touch .setup_done``).
+If you need any help, please visit `GitHub <https://github.com/bheimbu/annoSnake/issues`_ and open a New issue.

 .. code::